ronanquillevere/ronanquillevere.github.io/_posts/2015-09-10-minifying-angular-app.markdown

 To do so I have used the [minify-maven-plugin](https://github.com/samaxes/minify-maven-plugin).

-In my project I had to run this plugin after the [sass compilation](https://github.com/darrinholst/sass-java/tree/master/sass-java-maven) (need the css file to be there to compact them !)
+In my project I had to run this plugin after the [sass compilation](https://github.com/darrinholst/sass-java/tree/master/sass-java-maven) (need the css files to be there to compact them !)

 Under the hood it uses 2 things :
 - [YUI Compressor](http://yui.github.io/yuicompressor/)
 - [Google Closure Compiler](https://developers.google.com/closure/compiler/?hl=en)

-After executing the plugin I end up with a file called app.min.js and style.min.css
+After executing the plugin I end up with a file called `app.min.js` and `style.min.css` that each contain all the js minified and all the css minified !

 #Angular impact